irvin-welsh/order_booking/README.md

 # order_booking
-This is TG bot, booking free slots available for delivery of the product and provides additional information on stock and prices.
+This is Telegram bot, booking free slots available for delivery of the product and provides additional information on stock and prices.

+Features:
+- Providing information on warehouse status
+- Booking free time-slots for delivery of the product
+- Connecting client to the Customers Support agent
+- Providing information about prices and additional info for the product